Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Empirical Details and Additional Results

 \subsection{Compulsory Schooling Instrument with DID Variation}

 I use the 1960--80 U.S. Census data compiled by IPUMS \citep{ruggles2020ipums} in Section \ref{subsec:CSL}.
-I use the 5\% samples from the 1960 and 1980 Censuses, while I create a pooled 6\% sample from the 1970 Census by combining the 1\% State, Metro, and Neighborhood Form 1 and Form 2 samples.\footnote{Because 1\% samples are created by independent draws from the original Census forms, the pooled sample can contain multiple observations on the same person with a small probability.
-Standard errors presented in my results are robust to the potential overlaps, due to clustering by year and state of birth.} Due to the inconsistency of the sampling rates across Census years, I weight observations from the year 1970 by $5/6$ relative to observations from the other two Census years. \citet{acemoglu2000large} provide the compulsory schooling laws (CSL) data.
-Due to missing CSL status for Alaska and Hawaii in their data, I drop individuals born in these two states from my analysis.
+Following \citet{acemoglu2000large} , I use the 1\% sample from the 1960 Census, a pooled 2\% sample from the 1970 Census by combining the 1\% State Form 1 and Form 2 samples, and the 5\% sample from the 1980 Census.
+Due to the inconsistency of the sampling rates across Census years, I weight observations from the 1960 Census by $5$ and observations from the 1970 Census by $2.5$, relative to observations from the 1980 Census.
+I use the compulsory schooling laws (CSL) data provided by \citet{acemoglu2000large}.
+Due to missing CSL status for Alaska and Hawaii in their data, I drop individuals born in these two states from the analysis sample.